Every cold needs a great strategy

 For Days 4 to 7, once a specific symptom has cleared, discontinue use of the medication-treating-that-symptom.

-- When congestion & sinus presure clear, discontinue use of the decongestant.
-Deactivate app notifications.
+- When congestion & sinus pressure clear, discontinue use of the decongestant PE.
+Turn off the app notifications for the decongestant PE.

 - When aches & fever clear, discontinue use of the pain reliever (NSAID).
-Deactivate the app notifications.
+Turn off the app notifications for the pain reliever.

 Note: Use all of the zinc lozenges (6 per day for the first 72 hours).
 For the other medications, more tablets are provided than needed, in the event you misplace a tablet.